Brian Lee (wrestler): Independent circuit (1998–1999, 2002)

 After being released from the WWF in June 1998, Brian Lee entered some independent companies in 1998, as Chainz.
 He entered New Breed Wrestling (NBW), where he and "Jackmaster" John Diamond defeated Primo Carnera III and Tony DeVito.
 He entered Lutte Familiale, for the company's Lutte 2000 event, where he defeated Brian Christopher.
 He entered American States Wrestling Alliance (ASWA), for the company's ASWA Vault event, where he defeated Jimmie Lee.
 He also entered New Dimension Wrestling (NDW), where he defeated The Dark Patriot.

 On May 2, 1999, Brian Lee entered Pro Wrestling International as Chainz, where he had a match against Tatanka, which he lost by disqualification.
 On May 8, 1999, Brian Lee (as Chainz) and his manager Poindexter entered Universal Wrestling Council, where he wrestled Tom Brandi.
 Unfortunately he had a miscalculation with Poindexter and hit him by mistake, allowing Tom Brandi to roll Chainz up from behind and get a pinfall victory on him.
 After the match, Chainz beat up Poindexter, blaming him for the loss and fired him.
 Brian Lee (as Chainz) also was a regular for the company Championship Wrestling (CW), which was an independent wrestling company featuring appearances from up and coming wrestlers and wrestlers who were previously in big name companies.
 There were high profile wrestlers from major wrestling companies entering CW for one-off matches also.
 His first match in this company was on February 11, 1999, where he defeated Scott Stone and his last was on July 21, 1999, which was a double count-out with Vincent.
+Afterwards, Lee took a hiatus from wrestling.

 On January 4, 2002, Brian Lee entered IWA Puerto Rico for the first night of their 3 night event IWA Histeria Boricua 2002 and had a match against Shane the Glamour Boy, which ended in a no contest.
 On January 6, 2002, Brian Lee (as Chainz) challenged Apolo for the IWA Undisputed World Heavyweight Championship on the third night of the 3 night event, but lost the match.